rohitchormale/ubitest/README.md

 ## Configuration

 ### mongodb
-- open 27017 port on mongodb-server, for webserver-ip if webserver hosted on another machine. `sudo ufw allow from <webserver-ip>/32 to any port 27017`

 ### flask package
 - Add confidential config in `instance/config.py`.
 Do not commit this file.
 Common config can be ketp at `config.py`